nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_EVENT_HUB.md

 // Listen for the custom event you dispatched in ConvictionSelect eventHub.addEventListener('what custom event did you dispatch in ConvictionSelect?', event => {
-    // You remembered to add the id of the crime to the event detail, right? if ("crimeId" in event.detail) {
+    // Use the property you added to the event detail. if ("crimeThatWasChosen" in event.detail) {
         /*
             Filter the criminals application state down to the people that committed the crime */